dfong0530/Hackathon-HackTheWoodz/backend/README.md

 ### `/delete_project/`
 To delete a specific project<br>
-requires 'uername', 'password', 'title' (of target project) in the body of the request and only works if the credentials match the creator of the project
+requires 'username', 'password', 'title' (of target project) in the body of the request and only works if the credentials match the creator of the project

 ### `/view_project/`
 To view a specific project<br>